 Visit Merida, the cultural capital of the Yucatan, boasting many museums, galleries, restaurants and shops.
 Merida is also home to one of the best known and well restored Mayan ruin sites, Chichen Itza, which has been named a UNESCO World Heritage site as well as one of the "New Seven Wonders of the World".
 Merida enjoys one of Mexico's largest historic centers and contains beautiful old colonial buildings and the oldest cathedrals on the continent.

 If you have the time for more travel after the program, the rest of Mexico offers a variety of experiences.
-Surfing on the pacific coast in Puerto Escondido one of the worlds best surf beaches.
-Or visit the colonial town of Oaxaca on the pacific coast to see some of the countries most spectacular architecture and home to many archeological sites including the Zapotec, a UNESCO World Heritage Site.
+Surf on the Pacific coast in Puerto Escondido, one of the world's best surf beaches!
+Or visit the colonial town of Oaxaca to see some of the country's most spectacular architecture and home to many archeological sites including the Zapotec, a UNESCO World Heritage Site.
 For those wishing for some city life a visit to the ever bustling Mexico city is a must.

 Program Add-Ons (Not Included):

 - Study Spanish while you’re volunteering and take your language skills to the next level.